cri-o/cri-o/README.md

 ### Running with kubernetes

-You can run a local version of kubernetes with cri-o using `local-up-cluster.sh`:
+You can run a local version of kubernetes with CRI-O using `local-up-cluster.sh`:

 1. Clone the [kubernetes repository](https://github.com/kubernetes/kubernetes)
-1. Start the cri-o daemon (`crio`)
+1. Start the CRI-O daemon (`crio`)
 1. From the kubernetes project directory, run:
 ```shell
 CGROUP_DRIVER=systemd \